New Zealand Campaign Medals - The New Zealand Operational Service Medal

 - HMNZS Te Mana - 27 April 2001 to 14 May 2001 (for 18 days' operational service in the Solomon Islands)

-Land and Air Service which Qualify Veterans for the NZOSM Only under the 7 Days' Operational Service Criteria
+Land and Air Service which Qualify Veterans for the NZOSM Only under the 7 Days' Operational Service Criteria (listed in chronological order)

 - Berlin Airlift - 1 September 1948 to 11 August 1949 (for operational service during the Berlin Airlift)